-DCSA is a consortium of largest carriers such as MSC, Maersk, CMA CGM, Hapag-Lloyd, ONE, Evergreen, Yang Ming, HMM and ZIM aimed at harmonizing data in the container shipping industry.
+DCSA is a consortium of the largest carriers, such as MSC, Maersk, CMA CGM, Hapag-Lloyd, ONE, Evergreen, Yang Ming, HMM, and ZIM aimed at harmonizing data in the container shipping industry.
 At the end of 2019, the association has published a new set of common processes, data and interface standards for container Track and Trace (T&T) activities.
 Apart from that, a bit earlier, they published a supporting Glossary of Industry Terms, to standardize the language used in container shipping, and the first Blueprint for the container shipping industry.

-According to Thomas Bagge (CEO, DCSA), the developed standards are technology and vendor neutral, therefore any company that provides shipment tracking information to their customers may benefit by adopting them.
+According to Thomas Bagge (CEO, DCSA), the developed standards are technology and vendor-neutral, therefore, any company that provides shipment tracking information to their customers may benefit by adopting them.
 The developed T&T standards can be implemented by carriers, shippers and third parties to enable cross-carrier shipment tracking.
 By adopting the standards, companies will be able not only to simplify data integration with carriers but also to improve information quality.

-Results that DCSA has achieved in establishing the first common standards for track and trace (T&T) are a huge step forward in the digitalization of the freight industry.
+The results that DCSA has achieved in establishing the first common standards for track and trace (T&T) are a huge step forward in the digitalization of the freight industry.
 Even though the standard currently covers only visibility events, standardization of these events already has great importance to shippers.
 Once the shippers have a unified view over the movement of their goods across different carriers, terminal operators, ports, and other service providers along the shipment journey, they will be able to optimize their operations in a more efficient manner.

-As shippers see the value of common standards, they are likely to start pushing service providers to start providing DCSA compliant T&T data as soon as possible.
+As shippers see the value of common standards, they are likely to start pushing service providers to start providing DCSA-compliant T&T data as soon as possible.
 These requirements will add to the existing T&T messaging flows already in use and require development effort on the service provider side.
 However, in the long run, the benefits of the standard on the service provider side are clear as well; with just one common standard, there is no need to adapt to various messaging standards required by different large shippers.
-By providing a standard DCSA compliant T&T standard interface, everyone will be happy.
+By providing a standard DCSA-compliant T&T standard interface, everyone will be happy.